MrT0mX/Better-Api/README.md

 > **Warning**: Owner Of The Repo Stopped working on this repo.
-So I have decided to edit and modify by myself thanks to Alipbot for giving us this repository to us.
+So I have decided to edit and modify by myself thanks to Alipbot for giving us this repository.

 <p align="center">
   <img src="https://i.postimg.cc/4NkfZjMr/icon.png" width="200" height="200" alt="Logo">